The Benefits of Camping

 Paul Aitken provides an overview of the benefits of camping for families and kids.

 Kids are spending too much time indoors, but they are not the only ones.
 We are all guilty of it, which means we are all exposed to the dangers of it.
-The air in your home could be as dangerous as heavily polluted city air, so you need time outdoors, time to breathe something other than that constantly circulated air.
+The air in your home could be as dangerous as heavily polluted city air, so you need time outdoors, time to breathe something other than that circulated air continuously.

 They can learn these things from the internet, of course, and if you have a child who spends their time exploring Wikipedia with the intent of learning everything and anything, great.
 But most of you will not.
 And even the ones who do can still benefit from showing these kids the things they are learning about.